Practicum e-Portfolio

 Classroom Management Strategies

-Upon entering my practicum classroom, I had a few ideas of management strategies and systems I'd like to try.
+Upon entering my first practicum classroom, I had a few ideas of management strategies and systems I'd like to try.
 However, that all went out the window when the students were immediately drawn to a figure stuck to the back of my laptop case.
 So, my plans shifted to best suit the students interests.
 The system centred around earning gold stars each class by demonstrating star behaviour; respecting yourself, respecting your classmates, respecting the teacher, following class expectations (desks cleared, full body listening, hands empty).
 Each week a student was the Star of the Week and thus got to name the monster on my laptop.
 The monster ate gold stars and needed at least 10 stars to live, if he didn't eat enough stars (they didn't follow expectations as a whole) then he needed to hibernate for a week and recharge.
 These expectations were reiterated on the board prior to any independent work time or group work time so that students had a reminder of what I expect in the classroom, as I am not their home room teacher.
 I found this strategy effective as students were reminding each other to "be a star", or complimenting each other by saying that was "star quality".
 This also contributed to a positive classroom culture where students were cheering for their peers when star behaviour was recognized.

 Humour Has a Place Here!